- Home

 Role of hormones

-These substances are produced naturally in the body.
-Hormones control many of the body’s functions, including how you grow, develop and reproduce.
-The pituitary gland in the brain releases hormones that tell the body to make sex hormones.
+Hormones are substances produced naturally in the body.
+Hormones control many body functions, including how you grow, develop and reproduce.

-- In females, the major sex hormones are oestrogen and progesterone, which are produced in the ovaries.
-These hormones control the growth and release of eggs, and the timing of periods (menstruation).
+- Oestrogen and progesterone, often called female sex hormones, are produced in the ovaries.
+These hormones control the growth and release of eggs (ova), and the timing of menstruation (periods).

-- In males, the major sex hormone is testosterone, which is produced mainly in the testicles.
-Testosterone helps the body make sperm.
+- Androgens are often called male sex hormones.
+The major androgen is testosterone, which is produced mainly in the testicles and helps the body make sperm.
+Most people produce some testosterone, although generally men make more.

 Ovulation